michael-swift/michael-swift.github.io/_art/remix-art.md

   </figure>
 </div>

 To be honest, they aren't that cool.

-My sense is that the appeal of generative AI in art is that it brings the cost (and skill) of remixing to zero.
-So I decided to make a collage of many of the remixes — which would maybe drive interest.
+My sense is that the appeal of generative AI in art is that it brings the cost (and skill) of remixing towards zero.

+So I decided to make a collage of many of the remixes — which would maybe drive a gestalt.

 <figure>
   <img src="{{ site.baseurl }}/images/art/baker/collage_3.png" alt="Collage of AI-remixed drawings" class="large-centered-image">